What is CSA?

 TapRoot Farms use sustainable farming practices, up to, and including Certified Organic.
 Our guarantee to shareholders is to clearly indicate which products are organic and which are not.
-We currently have 66 acres in certified organic production, 47 acres in transition to organic, and are increasing this each year!
+We currently farm 70% of our land in certified organic and transition to organic soil, with the goal to be fully organic by 2020.

 leeks, napa cabbage, savoy cabbage, beets, pumpkins, squash, greens, carrots, apples, kale, onions, garlic, celeriac, brussels sprouts, kohlrabi, turnip/rutabaga, potatoes, sweet potatoes...

 Weekly deliveries will vary based on availability of product.
-Because TapRoot grows produce in greenhouses as well as open fields, you can expect fresh greens earlier in the season.
+Because TapRoot grows produce in greenhouses as well as on open fields, you can expect fresh greens earlier in the season.
 Strawberries and raspberries also start early.
-At TapRoot we also take advantage of Nova Scotia's most abundant months to deliver unique items of high nutritional and taste value.
+At TapRoot, we take advantage of Nova Scotia's most abundant months to deliver unique items of high nutritional and taste value.

 Over the past few years we have heard from families that there can be some ups and downs to adjusting to a CSA.
 People who like to have meals all planned out in advance can find it difficult to adjust to the uncertainty of what is in your CSA.
 To accommodate our various needs, we post a list of what we intend to have included in the share for the following week every Friday.
 This is listed on the website and you can also see it by logging in.